SaiedZ/FSND-Casting-Agency-API/README.md

   - "Content-Type": "application/json"
   - "Accept": "application/json"

+### Auth0 roles

+- Casting Assistant
+    - Can view actors and movies
+- Casting Director
+    - All permissions a Casting Assistant has and…
+    - Add or delete an actor from the database
+    - Modify actors or movies
+- Executive Producer
+    - All permissions a Casting Director has and…
+    - Add or delete a movie from the database

 ### Postman request examples

 A postman collection with request examples could be found in the postman folder: "FSND-Casting-Agency.postman_collection.json"

 ### Error Handling